Psychology > Registration > Current

 - Hybrid: Hybrid courses will involve both in-person and online/remote participation and the in-person participation is mandatory.
 The relative proportion of in-person and remote is determined by each individual course depending upon what is appropriate for teaching that course.

 - Hyflex: Some in-person courses may have a Hyflex (hybrid flexible) option, allowing students to choose their format (in person or online synchronous).
-Courses with this option will be noted in the schedule of classes but listed as in person.
+Courses with this option will be noted in the schedule of classes.